ChillerDragon/huffman-tw/README.md

-# Boilerplate Ruby C++ Extension
+# huffman-tw

-If you prefer C checkout the [C boilerplate](https://github.com/ChillerDragon/boilerplate-ruby-c-extension).
+The teeworlds C++ huffman compression code wrapped as a ruby gem

 You need ``make``, ``ruby`` and a C++ compiler installed.